drfleming0227/Redfish-Tools/doc-generator/README-property-index-mode.md

 Copyright 2018-2021 Distributed Management Task Force, Inc. All rights reserved.

-You can use the **Redfish doc generator** &mdash; [`doc_generator.py`](doc_generator.py) &mdash; to produce an index of property names and descriptions.
+You can run the **Redfish doc generator** in **property index mode** to generate an index of property names and descriptions.
 The output includes property name, type, schemas where found, and descriptions found.

-When you run run the doc generator in *property index* mode, only a few of `doc_generator.py` arguments apply and the [base configuration file](#configuration) uses different keys than the ones in other output modes.
+When you run the doc generator in *property index* mode, only a few of `doc_generator.py` arguments apply and the [base configuration file](#configuration) uses different keys than the ones that other output modes use.

 ## Contents